LAOIS ATHLETICS - All the news from around the county

 Club Training

-Our over 12s group training is on Monday & Wednesdays from 7-8pm.
-Our Under 12’s have returned to training two nights per week now, and we would very much like to thank the parents who have taken the time to help us make this possible.
+Our over 12’s group training is on Monday & Wednesdays from 7-8pm.

+Our U-12s have returned to training two nights per week now, and we would very much like to thank the parents who have taken the time to help us make this possible.

 Training